kontena/kontena/docs/getting-started/quick-start.md

 During the installation process you will have the option to select how users will be authenticated with the Kontena Master.
 It's recommended to select Kontena Cloud as the authentication provider.
 You can log in or register a new Kontena Cloud account before the Kontena Master installation continues and will be automatically configured to use Kontena Cloud for authentication.

 By default, user authentication is made against Kontena's public authentication service.
 It is also possible for you to host your own authentication service or use a 3rd party OAuth2 provider.
-You can read more about the authentication and configuring authentication providers in the [Authentication](../using-kontena/authentication.md) documentation.
+You can read more about the authentication and configuring authentication providers in the the [Authentication](../using-kontena/authentication.md) documentation.

 ## Step 3.
 Install Kontena Nodes

 You'll need some Kontena Nodes to run your containerized workloads.
 If you don't have existing Kontena infrastructure in place, you'll need to install your own.

 Just like with Kontena Master, the easiest (and preferred) way to provision Kontena Nodes is to use the built-in Kontena Node provision feature of Kontena CLI.
-In this guide, we will provision Kontena Nodes to local development environment using [Vagrant](https://www.vagrantup.com/).
-If you want to install Kontena Nodes to some other environment, please see [Installing Kontena Nodes](installing/nodes.md) documentation.
+In this guide, we will provision Kontena Nodes to the local development environment using [Vagrant](https://www.vagrantup.com/).
+If you want to install Kontena Nodes to some other environment, please see the [Installing Kontena Nodes](installing/nodes.md) documentation.

 Since we will be using Vagrant, please ensure you have Vagrant installed.
 For more details, see official [Vagrant installation docs](https://docs.vagrantup.com/v2/installation/index.html).